noebrown/noebrown.github.io/content/curriculum vitae.md

   - Conducted statistical analysis in R on healthcare utilization data from NC Medicaid and regional insurance plans, offering key insights for informed healthcare planning
   - Presented research findings on final program day and responded to inquiries from audience to advance overall understanding

+- **SuperWorld: Blockchain Researcher Intern | February 2021 - February 2022**
+  -  Designed and implemented blockchain analytic models using on-chain data to analyze financial transaction data, enabling predictive analysis for informed decision-making.
+  -  Conducted research on blockchain protocol/applications and presented finding to team in a concise manner
+  -  Read the latest research and provided relevant findings for data infrastructure development for engineering and product development teams

 - **Manis Lab UNC: Undergraduate Researcher | July 2020 - February 2022**
   - Applied immunohistochemistry techniques on fixed slices and cochleae to label individual cells and fibers in the brain and cochlea
   - Leveraged Python programming for data acquisition and analysis of electrophysiological and imaging data, demonstrating proficiency in coding for scientific instrumentation